alan-turing-institute/ADViCE/content/community-guidelines/how-to-contribute.md

----
-title: "How to Contribute"
-draft: false
----
-# Community Guidelines
+# Guidelines

-Thank you for taking the time to contribute to this project. 🎉
+Thank you for taking the time to contribute to this project. 🎉 We have these [Participation Guidelines](./participation-guidelines.md) that apply to all the activities related to this project.

-The **Reproducible Project Template** repository is developed under ***[The Turing Way](https://github.com/alan-turing-institute/the-turing-way)* to demonstrate the practical integration of reproducibility practices on the collaborative or shared online repository**.

-This project is being developed **openly** and invites contributions from **anyone interested** in reproducible data science who would like to get involved.
-You can suggest topics to include in this repository, report mistakes/bugs, create Pull Requests to fix an error, offer resources or help develop or review the training materials.

-We have a [Code of Conduct](./CODE_OF_CONDUCT.md) that applies to all the activities related to this project.

 ⭐️ You are acknowledged for all kinds of contributions
 ---